-Fig.9 Asynchronous by both at quarter rate and automatic (ab-a/4)
+Fig.9 Asynchronous by hybrid at quarter and automatic (ah-a/4)

 The comparison between the pulses Pv and Pf provides the error pulse Pe that forces the VCO to follow the input.
-The block Pf is an asynchronous circuit (Fig.10).
+The block Pfp, that uses only the positive transitions, is an asynchronous circuit (Fig.10).

-Fig.10 Intern aspect of the block Pfp
+Fig. 10 Intern aspect of the block Pfp (without 0.5)